An ADHD Diet For Children: Foods That May Help With ADHD Symptoms And Overall Health

 Takeaway

 While researchers continue to learn about the connections between ADHD, cognitive health, and nutrition in children, recent studies show that certain foods may improve or worsen symptoms of this complex neurodevelopmental disorder.
-If you live with a child who has ADHD, the above dietary changes may promote enhanced cognitive functioning.
+If you live with a child who has ADHD, the above nutritional changes may promote enhanced cognitive functioning.
 Research about adding things like a micronutrient or mineral supplement is mixed, so it may be better to stick with whole foods that have all the nutrients kids need.
 For further help, consider getting matched with a licensed therapist online.
 Just as a child in your care deserves guidance and compassion, you deserve support on your mental health journey.

 Gain a better understanding of ADHD